sensu/sensu-docs/content/sensu-go/6.2/operations/control-access/create-limited-service-accounts.md

 ---

 [Role-based access control (RBAC)][1] allows you to exercise fine-grained control over access to and interaction with Sensu resources.

-In some cases, you may want to give an application or service the ability to interact with Sensu resources.
+In some cases, you may want to allow an application or service to interact with Sensu resources.
 Accounts that represent applications or services rather than individual human users are called limited service accounts.

-For example, you might develop a service that displays a high-level view of your webservers' statuses.
+For example, you might develop a service that displays a high-level view of your webserver statuses.
 The service itself needs an account with permission to read the results of status checks executed on your webservers so it can route the check results to the status display.

 Limited service accounts are also useful for performing automated processes.